macrozone/seminar_np/app/client/app.coffee.md

 ## Create items

 The creation of items is done here.
-The items are prepared in a way, so that we now which elements are part of the solution (for experiment "Total information").
+The items are prepared in a way, so that we know which elements are part of the solution (for experiment "Total information").
+This makes it easier to setup a oracle later.
+Of course, we should not use this information directly when deciding an item.

 	createItems = ({beta, maxSize}) ->
 		items = []